mvolkmann/blog/src/meteor.md

   - `main.js`
 - `server`
   - `main.js`
-- `imports` (legacy)
+- `imports`
   - `client`
     - `\*.js`
   - `server`
     - `\*.js`

+All client-side files can be placed in the `client` directory and all server-side files can be placed in the `server` directory.

 In the past Meteor eagerly loaded files outside the `imports` directory and lazily loaded files inside the `imports` directory.
 As of Meteor 1.7 it no longer makes this distinction and all code is lazily loaded.
-So there is no longer a need to have an `imports` directory.
+So there is no longer a requirement to have an `imports` directory.
-All client-side files can be placed in the `client` directory and all server-side files can be placed in the `server` directory.
+However, it is still a useful location for files that are shared between client and server code.

 ### Blaze Web Framework